-Full-time employees have a standard schedule between thirty-eight (38) and forty (40) hours per week, have successfully completed the 60-day introductory period, and occupy a permanent position.
+Full-time employees have a standard schedule between thirty (30) to forty (40) hours per week, have successfully completed the 60-day introductory period, and occupy a permanent position.
 Full-time status will be evaluated twice a year, in August and February.

-Part-time employees have a basic schedule between ten (10) and forty (40) hours per week and have successfully completed the 60-day introductory period.
+Part-time employees have a basic schedule between ten (10) and thirty (30) hours per week and have successfully completed the 60-day introductory period.